 While this makes it easier for you, the borrower, to access the loan, it also makes it more difficult for the lender to have a guarantee that you will repay it.
 If you fail to make the monthly payments, the lender does not have any physical assets to seize from you.

 Because of this, unsecured personal loan lenders look for reliability when it comes to the borrowers they approve.
-You will need a good credit score, usually at least in the high 600s, is needed to get an unsecured personal loan.
+A good credit score, usually at least in the high 600s, is needed to get an unsecured personal loan.

-Since it is seen as a riskier loan on the lender’s part, you’ll have to truly ensure you can and will pay back the loan.
-If you fail to make the payments once you have an unsecured personal loan, it could dramatically affect your credit score.
+Since it is seen as a riskier loan on the lender’s part, you’ll have to ensure you can and will repay the loan.
+If you don't make the payments on an unsecured personal loan, it could hurt your credit score in a big way.

 Secured personal loans are the other side of unsecured loans.
 They require collateral for approval.
 This collateral could be one of many assets in your possession, such as your vehicle, savings account, or even a certificate of deposit (CD).

-These loans do not require as high of a credit score as unsecured loans, so more individuals are eligible.
-This means all you need is your asset.
+With these loans, you don't need as good of credit as unsecured ones, so more people can get them.
+This means all you need is an asset.

-Lenders require collateral for secured personal loans to ensure they have insurance if you fail to make the monthly payments.
-For example, if you were to fail repayment and placed your vehicle as collateral, your car would be repossessed by the lender.
+Secured personal loans need collateral to protect the lender if you don't repay the loan monthly.
+For example, if you were to fail to make a repayment and had placed your vehicle as collateral, your car would be repossessed by the lender.

-Since this collateral offers less risk for the lender, the borrow is benefited by lower interest rates on secured personal loans compared to unsecured.
+Since this collateral offers less risk for the lender, the borrower benefits from lower interest rates on secured personal loans than unsecured ones.

-These loans are not as common as fixed-rate or unsecured personal loans, but they can be found with certain lenders.
+These loans are not as common as fixed-rate or unsecured personal loans but can be found with certain lenders.
 Also called variable or float-rate loans, adjustable-rate loans have interest rates that vary over time.

 While this sounds unappealing at first, these loans typically start with a very low rate, attracting borrowers.
-Depending on market conditions, these rates can fluctuate up or down, changing the monthly payment.
+Depending on how the market is doing, these rates can go up or down, which changes the monthly payment.

-This type of loan works best for those who know they can repay the loan quickly, avoiding extra months of unpredictable payment amounts.
+This type of loan works best for those who know they can repay it quickly, avoiding extra months of unpredictable payment amounts.

 Interest rates play a large role in determining which personal loans are most popular.
 Most personal loans are fixed-rate, which means that the interest and monthly payments are consistent throughout your repayment.

 This makes it easier for you to plan how much you can pay each month, which helps you pay off your loan quickly and on time.
-This also allows you to calculate your interest over the loan’s life which leaves little room for unpleasant surprises.
+Furthermore, it also allows you to calculate your interest over the loan’s life, leaving little room for unpleasant surprises.

 The better your credit, the more lender options you can choose from.
-This gives you the chance to find lower interest rates, potentially saving you up to thousands of dollars.
-Better credit also opens the door to more personal loan options, such as the unsecured personal loan described above.
+This allows you to find lower interest rates, potentially saving you thousands of dollars.
+Better credit also opens the door to more personal loan options, such as unsecured personal loans.

-It’s important to remember that your credit history not only affects your personal loan but vice versa.
-Paying back your personal loan is essential to maintain or even raise your current credit score, and future lenders will be able to see if and how you repay this loan on your credit history.
+It’s important to remember that your credit history affects not only your personal loan but vice versa.
+Paying back your personal loan is essential to maintaining or even raising your current credit score, and future lenders will be able to see if and how you repay this loan on your credit history.

 If your credit score is good or excellent, happy personal loan hunting!
-If it’s below average, we recommend taking some time to work on it to better your financial future.
-You can better your credit score by paying your current dues on time and limiting your credit card use.
+If it’s below average, we recommend working on it to better your financial future.
+You can improve your credit score by paying your current dues on time and limiting your use of credit cards.